Cody Bellinger Preview, Player Props: Cubs vs. Braves

-On Wednesday, Cody Bellinger (hitting .222 in his past 10 games) and the Chicago Cubs face the Atlanta Braves, whose starting pitcher will be Darius Vines.
-First pitch is at 7:20 PM ET.
+Cody Bellinger -- .256 average over his past 10 games -- will be in action for the Chicago Cubs against the Atlanta Braves, with AJ Smith-Shawver on the mound, on September 28 at 7:20 PM ET.

-He had three hits (going 3-for-4 with an RBI) in his last appearance against the Braves.
+He racked up two hits (going 2-for-5) in his most recent game against the Braves.

 Sportsbook Promo Codes